adrianschubek/utpp/README.md

 - [ ] custom markers
 - [ ] no-template option
 - [ ] include data from other files
+- [ ] support mutliple files as input and output `ufpp . --out-dir out/`

 <!--
 any file with